How do you find ideas? Keep learning.

 Don’t stop learning.

-For most people this means reading.
-My attention span likes 300-500 word blogs and whatever books I do read are non-fiction, but it’s rare.
+For most people, this means reading.
+My attention span prefers 300-500 word articles if I’m reading online.
+Whatever books I do read are non-fiction, but it’s rare.
 If you’re like me, you need other ways to learn that don’t require a library card.

 Many colleges have classes for alumni or those you can audit.
 There are thousands of podcasts, both video and audio, to stimulate any area of curiosity you can imagine.
 Look up a TED Talk.
 They’re a low-level commitment since most of them are 3-20 minutes long.
 My three favorite talks are “The Power of Vulnerability” by Brené Brown, “Your Body Language Shapes Who You Are” by Amy J. Cuddy, and “The 5 C’s of Connection” by Bobby Umar.
 But there are great ones about the oceans, how to tie your shoes, robots, and anything else you can dream of.